zuozhenggh/learning-library/data-management-library/goldengate/ogg-to-ggs/extract/extract.md

 In this lab, you will:
 * Log in to the Oracle GoldenGate deployment console
-* Add transaction data and a checkpoint table
 * Add and run an Extract
-* Add and run a Replicat

 ### Prerequisites